KratosMultiphysics/Kratos/docs/pages/Kratos/Expressions/General/Expression_Types.md

 * `ConditionExpression`
 * `ElementExpression`

+## `Expression`

+`Expression` is the lowest level class that everything else is built on top of.
+It models an array of numeric values (scalars, vectors, matrices, etc.), supports arithmetic operations, but is not related to any container in Kratos.
+To create an `Expression` or write an existing one, you can use one of the derived classes of `ExpressionIO`.

+TODO: add an example (@matekelemen) - requires exposing the `Input` and `Output` nested classes of `VariableExpressionIO` to python.

 ## Nodal Expression

 Nodal expressions are used to store data related to nodal quantities.
 They may be historical or non-historical.
 Following code snippet illustrtes creating a nodal expression